NETWAYS/foreman-training/provisioning/05_discovery.md

 ### Adjust and deploy the PXE default configuration

-Navigate to "Hosts > Provisioning Templates" and click on "Build PXE Default" to deploy the "PXELinux global default" on the TFTP server which includes a snippet "pxelinux_discovery".
+Navigate to "Hosts > Templates > Provisioning Templates" and click on "Build PXE Default" to deploy the "PXELinux global default" on the TFTP server which includes a snippet "pxelinux_discovery".

 ### Enable the discovery widget on the dashboard